 Bread and cheese may sound like a disappointing substitute for non-meat eaters, but it isn't if it's regional favorites like good German bread and cheese such as Obatzter/Obatzda.
 This particular Bavarian favorite is a spreadable mix of soft cheeses, butter, and spices and is topped with onions and fresh herb.
 In 2015, Obatzter was even granted PGI (protected geographical indication) certification like Cologne's Kölsch Beer.

 It is usually paired with Laugengebäck (baked goods with a crusty exterior) like pretzels.
 It is a favorite of biergartens and also fit for a light dinner at home in the tradition of abendbrot.

-Vegans should note that they may bey made with egg and milk, but there are vegan friendly varieties.
+Vegans should note that they may be made with egg and milk, but there are vegan-friendly varieties.
 Just use the terms above to find out if the version on the menu is good enough to eat.

-I've been surprised on more than one occasion by some carefully rolled ham slipping into my green leaf salad, but that does not mean that a delicious vegetarian salad is off-limits in Germany.
+It's not uncommon to find some carefully rolled ham slipped into your green leaf salad, but that does not mean that a delicious vegetarian salad is off-limits in Germany.

 For example, Gurkensalat takes advantage of fine German cucumbers, usually lightly dressed with vinegar.
 On the other hand, Kartoffelsalat is usually much different than Americans are used to and another dish that Speck always seems to find its way into.

 You might not consider Turkish food a traditional meal for Germany, but the considerable Turkish population has left a deep impact on the country and cuisine.
 While the omnipresent Döner on a spit catches most of the attention, Turkish restaurants are actually a haven for vegetarians and vegans.
 Eat your fill of Gemüse Kebab from guidebook-famous Mustafas, bulgur salads, Kumpir (Turkish baked potato), Gözleme, Kısır, Falafel, Simit...